 Original and compelling.
 A vivid sense of period; a breathtaking finale.

-The novel is to be launched by Toni Jordan (https://www.textpublishing.com.au/authors/tonijordan), in Melbourne (Victoria, Australia) at Readings Bookshop, Carlton, (309 Lygon Street) on Thursday 13th June, 6 pm.
+The novel was launched by Toni Jordan (https://www.textpublishing.com.au/authors/tonijordan), in Melbourne (Victoria, Australia) at Readings Bookshop, Carlton, (309 Lygon Street) on Thursday 13th June.

 In case you need some encouragement to buy, here is the opening of the novel:

 There was no escape.
 I would have to tell my parents.
 The glaring, unalterable fact wouldn’t go away.
 ‘Mother and Father, I’m in love …’, ‘Mother and Father, I’ve met a young man …’, ‘Mother and Father, I know you’ll find this difficult, but …’.
 Nothing seemed right.
 I was sitting on my favourite bench under the magnolia in the public gardens opposite the house where I’d lived for all of my seventeen years.
 I supposed Mother thought I’d gone to the gardens to read, but I couldn’t possibly concentrate on a book today.
 I looked across to our solid grey stone villa.
 The roses in their neat rows were coming into flower and our Chinese vegetable man was at the tradesmen’s entrance with his scales balanced over his shoulders.
 Shirley, our maid, was sweeping the verandah.